isthisblocked/isthisblockedinmydepartment.ca/README.md

 Isthisblocked uses the [gatsby-transformer-csv](https://www.gatsbyjs.org/packages/gatsby-transformer-csv/) to parse CSV files that contain data on departments and services.

-The source data displayed on the website is in CSV format in the `[/src/data](https://github.com/isthisblocked/isthisblockedinmydepartment.ca/tree/master/src/data)` folder.
+The source data displayed on the website is in CSV format in the [`/src/data`](https://github.com/isthisblocked/isthisblockedinmydepartment.ca/tree/master/src/data) folder.

 The `organization_status.csv` file is updated with new information on services that are open, restricted, or blocked in each department.

 This data is anonymously crowdsourced from the Google Forms linked at <https://isthisblockedinmydepartment.ca/suggest>.

-Raw data from this form is manually added to the `organization_status.csv` file.
+Raw data from these forms is manually added to the `organization_status.csv` file.

 Scores for each department are calculated using the criteria described on the [Scoring](https://isthisblockedinmydepartment.ca/scoring) page.